maurolepore/ghhrs/README.md

 ![](README_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Finally, we can look at my average work week by breaking down by day of week.
+We can look at my average work week by breaking down by day of week.

 ```r